Jane Timken: 2022 Senate election

 Timken remained chair until resigning in February 2021 to run for U.S. Senate in the 2022 election, following the announcement that incumbent Republican Rob Portman would not seek re-election.

 During the race, she sought to present herself as a Donald Trump loyalist, mirrored his talking points and said she would "advance the Trump agenda".
 In her announcement speech for the 2022 campaign, she attacked former Governor Kasich, whose presidential candidacy she had supported in 2016.

 Timken lost the primary election to JD Vance, ultimately coming in fifth place in a field of seven candidates.
 She received less than 6% of the vote in the statewide Republican primary.
 Timken over-performed in her home county of Stark County, where she came in fourth place with 15% of the vote.

 Ohio Senate

 On January 24, 2025, Timken was appointed to the Ohio Senate from the 29th district.
 She assumed office on January 29, 2025, succeeding Kirk Schuring, who died from cancer in November 2024.

 Personal life

 Timken lives in Stark County, Ohio, with her husband Ward J. "Tim" Timken Jr., the former chairman, CEO, and president of TimkenSteel.
 She has two children.
-Husband Ward Timken's uncle, William R. Timken, is a former United States ambassador to Germany.
+Her husban'd uncle, William R. Timken, is a former United States ambassador to Germany.